 Newton’s Third Law of Motion states, “When one body exerts a force on a second body, the second body simultaneously exerts a force equal in magnitude and opposite in direction to that of the first body.”

 When my kids respond to me with Survival behavior, they are like a body that exerts a force upon me.
 Just as there is an equal and opposite force that reacts, I will have the natural urge to retaliate.
 When I stop myself from retaliating I contradict my natural desire for Survival.
 It doesn’t seem right in the moment.
 It creates a conflict inside of me.
 When I take the hardest hits part of me can’t even remember why I should respond in this Paradoxical way.
-It has taken training and time to make sacrifice my spiritual reflex.
+It has taken training and time to make this voluntary paradoxical sacrifice my spiritual reflex.

 Nature vs. Nurture

-In fact, the only way I could have obtained the natural strength to make this kind of sacrifice for my kids is if my parents did the same for me when I was a child.
+In fact, the only way I could have obtained the natural strength to make this kind of sacrifice for my kids is if my parents had done the same for me when I was a child.
 If they did, I will remember both unconsciously and consciously.
 I will have a greater capacity and skill to take the hits my kids give me.
 It was done for me.
 Now it’s my turn to do it for them.

-If my parents predominantly parented using Survival techniques, I will find myself lacking in Paradoxical skills.
+If my parents predominantly parented using Survival techniques, I would find myself lacking in Paradoxical skills.
 It wasn’t done for me, and so I don’t have the strength or even the understanding of how to do it for my kids.
 This isn’t an active choice of how I will respond to them.
 It is the way the pendulum swings (Alma 9:17).
 And it’s a kind of bondage.

-Yet it is always a balance between nature and nurture.
+Yet there is always a balance between nature and nurture.
 Maybe my parents did parent me paradoxically, but I still act like a turd-brain.
 When parents choose Paradoxical Parenting, they zero out themselves as a cause for their children’s imbalanced behaviors (Jacob 1:19).
 But if they choose Survival Parenting, it leaves their children without a choice.
 When they have children, they will parent using Survival techniques.